ibm-cloud-docs/CDN/verify-cdn-before-running.md

    ```
    {: pre}

    If Akamai debug headers are returned, and the response code and content match the content that is returned from the wanted domain, the wildcard CDN traffic works.
-See [Troubleshooting](/docs/CDN?topic=CDN-troubleshooting) for further debugging tips.
+See the Troubleshooting section for further debugging tips.

      Along with the basic function verification, it is recommended that you verify more functions that you plan to use; for example, caching, multiple origins, purge, and so on.
      {: important}